 Workers in the country are generally enrolled in Bulgaria’s public healthcare system by their employers and healthcare fees are deducted from employees’ salaries.

-Many retirees are not eligible for public healthcare insurance.
+Many retirees are not eligible for public health insurance.
 They must secure private insurance to ensure that their healthcare needs are covered.

 Pharmacies in Bulgaria

-Pharmacies can easily be found in Bulgaria’s urban centres and attached to some hospitals.
-Some 24-hour pharmacies are available in larger cities like Sofia.
+Pharmacies can easily be found in Bulgaria’s urban centres, and some hospitals also have a pharmacy attached.
+Some 24-hour pharmacies are available in larger cities such as Sofia.

 Health risks in Bulgaria